Cow-mouth pattern, 16th century

-Historical: depending on the era, reversible or welted; as close to the originals as possible
+Historical: turn-sewn or welted, as close to the original production as possible